stripe-samples/checkout-one-time-payments/README.md

 # Using Checkout for one-time purchases
 Building payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.

-We built Checkout to do that work for you so now you can focus on building the best storefront experience for your customers.
+We built [Checkout](https://stripe.com/docs/payments/checkout) to do that work for you so now you can focus on building the best storefront experience for your customers.

 Once your customer is ready to pay, use Stripe.js to redirect them to the URL of your Stripe hosted payment page.
-It's so simple you don't even need a server!
+It's so simple you don't even need a server! 🥳

 <img src="./checkout-demo.gif" alt="A gif of the Checkout payment page rendering" align="center">